galaxyproject/training-material/topics/assembly/tutorials/flye-assembly/tutorial.md

   - assembly
   - pacbio
 questions:
-- How to perform genome assembly with PacBio data ?
+- How to perform a genome assembly with PacBio data ?
 - How to check assembly quality ?
 objectives:
-- Assemble a Genome
+- Assemble a Genome with PacBio data
 - Assess assembly quality
 time_estimation: 6h
 level: Intermediate